 The Texas coastal towns of Rockport and Fulton shared all the destruction and misery Hurricane Harvey brought.
 They also share a boundary line, where you’ll find The Shack Seafood Restaurant and Barbeque Smokehouse.

-Harvey ripped the roof off the eatery.
+Harvey ripped off the eatery's roof.
 That repair work still needs some finishing touches, but the Shack is back open, customers are flowing in and they all seem to want to talk about one thing: the storm.

 Loretta Patterson, a waitress at the restaurant, shares her story as easily as pouring sweet tea.